stackbit-projects/personal-3-d550a/content/pages/index.md

           opacity: 100
       type: ImageBlock
     title: >-
-      This journey starts no where, but for me, that was the best start I could wish for
+      This journey starts no where, but for me, that's the best start we could wish for
     text: |-
       Aenean eros ipsum, interdum quis dignissim non, sollicitudin vitae nisl.